Credit Cards Airline Credit Cards

 British Airways’ carry-on policy

-You’re allowed one personal item and one cabin bag for free on British Airways flights.
+You’re allowed one personal item and one cabin bag for free on British Airways flights, so I suggest taking advantage of this to save on baggage fees.

 British Airways’ maximum standard personal item weights and sizes are: